Bathroom Sink Drain Repair: Common Problems & DIY Solutions

 • Weekly: Hot water flush, run water in unused sinks

-• Monthly: Baking soda and vinegar treatment
+• Monthly: Baking soda and vinegar or enzyme cleaner treatment

 • Quarterly: Remove and clean pop-up stopper